Frequently Asked Questions

 - No. Membership in the SCMT would be available to anyone who meets the requirements as determined by the SCMT.

-Will the Government be able to set my fee rates, work hours if massage therapy becomes regulated?
+Will the Government be able to set my fee rates and work hours when massage therapy becomes regulated?

 - Compliance with HIPAA (Health Insurance Portability and Accountability Act) will be mandated to ensure the confidentiality and security of health care information.
 This is already a current policy of the MTAS, so there would be no change to your current practice.